commontoolsinc/RFC/rfc/sigil.md

 Mutable references use `link` sigils to reference facts that can be updated over time.
 These references automatically reflect changes to the addressed data.

 **Key Properties**:
-- Reference facts by address in memory space using coordinates (`accept`, `source`, `space`, `path`)
+- Reference facts by address in memory space using coordinates (`accept`, `id`, `space`, `path`)
 - Automatically reflect changes when the addressed data is updated
 - Support path navigation within the target fact's `is` field
 - Provide configurable write behavior through the `overwrite` field

 #### Link Sigil (`link@1`)

 The `link` sigil provides mutable references to JSON values held by other facts.
 If `path` is omitted, it references the whole JSON value - the `is` field of the addressed fact.
 If `accept` is omitted, it defaults to the type of the fact the link is embedded in.
-If `source` is omitted, it defaults to the entity the link is embedded in.
+If `id` is omitted, it defaults to the entity the link is embedded in.
 If both are omitted, it creates a self-reference.
 The `overwrite` field controls write behavior.

-> ℹ️ Therefore `link` with omitted `accept`, `source` and `path` represents a self-reference.
+> ℹ️ Therefore `link` with omitted `accept`, `id` and `path` represents a self-reference.

 ##### Fields

-- `source` (optional): Resource URI of the target fact.
+- `id` (optional): Resource URI of the target fact.
 Defaults to linker's id
 - `accept` (optional): Media type preferences for the target fact, following HTTP Accept header semantics.
 Defaults to linker's type
 - `path` (optional): Array of strings/numbers for navigating into the target fact's `is` field.
 - `space` (optional): DID of the space containing the target fact.
 Defaults to current space